-The Appellate Officer(s) will decide the merits of the appeal and, in so doing, may consult with the Investigator(s), the Determination Panel, the individual(s) issuing the sanction, or any other individual that the Appellate Officer(s) deems appropriate (and shall consult with any such individual who is alleged to have caused a procedural error).
-In appropriate circumstances, the Title IX Coordinator may give special instructions to the Appellate Officer(s).

-Sanctions of all types (including, but not limited to, any form of suspension, dismissal, or separation from the College) can be imposed, in full or in part, while an appeal is pending at the sole discretion of the College.

-The Appellate Officer(s) may deny the appeal and affirm all or part of the determination of responsibility or the determination of sanction, or the Appellate Officer(s) may refer the matter back to the Investigator(s), original or a new Determination Panel11, and/or the individual determining the sanction for further consideration.
-If the matter is referred back to the Investigator(s), the Determination Panel, and/or the individual determining the sanction for further consideration, the Appellate Officer(s) will provide specific instructions with the referral.
+- (1) The Appellate Officer(s) will decide the merits of the appeal and, in so doing, may consult with the Investigator(s), the Determination Panel, the Sanctioning Official, or any other individual that the Appellate Officer(s) deems appropriate (and shall consult with any such individual who is alleged to have caused a procedural error).
+In appropriate circumstances, the Title IX Coordinator may give special instructions to the Appellate Officer(s). - (2) Sanctions of all types (including, but not limited to, any form of suspension, dismissal, or separation from the College) can be imposed, in full or in part, at the sole discretion of the College while an appeal is pending. - (3) The Appellate Officer(s) may deny the appeal and affirm all or part of the determination of responsibility or the determination of sanction, or the Appellate Officer(s) may refer the matter back to the Investigator(s), original or a new Determination Panel, and/or the Sanctioning Official for further consideration.
+If the matter is referred back to the Investigator(s), the Determination Panel, and/or the Sanctioning Official for further consideration, the Appellate Officer(s) will provide specific instructions with the referral.
 In the event of a referral for further consideration, the Title IX Coordinator will be consulted and further proceedings may be commenced, as appropriate under the circumstances and consistent with this Policy.

-The decision of the Appellate Officer(s) regarding the appeal will be in writing and is final.
-The Title IX Coordinator will inform the Parties simultaneously and in writing of the outcome of the appeal.
+- (4) The decision of the Appellate Officer(s) regarding the appeal will be in writing and is final. - (5) The Title IX Coordinator will inform the Parties simultaneously and in writing of the outcome of the appeal.

-(b) Appeals with respect to a Responding Party who is a Teaching Faculty Member Involving a Recommended Sanction of Dismissal.
+(b) Appeals with respect to a Respondent who is a Teaching Faculty Member Involving a Recommended Sanction of Dismissal.

-The following appeal process applies to appeals involving a determination in which a Responding Party is a Teaching Faculty Member with a recommended sanction of dismissal of the Teaching Faculty Member and is the sole method of appeal.
+The following appeal process applies to appeals involving a determination in which a Respondent is a Teaching Faculty Member with a recommended sanction of dismissal of the Teaching Faculty Member and is the sole method of appeal.
 The appeal will be reviewed the following procedure: